John Dyson, Lord Dyson: Affiliations

 In 2013, Dyson was awarded honorary degrees of LLD by Essex University and University College, London.
 In 2014, he was awarded an honorary degree of LLD by Leeds University.

-He is a visiting professor of law at Queen Mary, London and University College, London.
+Dyson is a visiting professor of law at Queen Mary, London and University College, London.
 He is an honorary fellow of Wadham College, Oxford and the Hebrew University, Jerusalem.

 Personal life

 He has been married to Jacqueline Levy since 1970.
 They have a daughter and a son.
 He has said that being Jewish is a core part of his identity.